 Interest rate risk is managed primarily by planning the balance sheet structure, such as the interest rate fixing or maturity of assets and liabilities or by using hedging interest rate derivatives.
-The largest part of the derivative contracts in place in the beginning of 2016 has been matured and any new contracts have not been made during the year.
+There are only small amounts of derivative contracts left in the amalgamation and any new contracts have not been made during the year.